 - A semester in which a student earns course credit is counted toward continuous enrollment.
 Noncredit courses, audited courses, failed courses, or courses from which the student withdraws do not count toward the determination of continuous enrollment for catalog purposes.
-See the "Continuous Enrollment-Example A" and "Continuous Enrollment-Example B" tables. - 2.
+See examples A and B in the "Continuous Enrollment" table on this page. - 2.
 Students who do not meet the minimum enrollment standard stipulated in number 1 during three consecutive semesters (fall/spring/fall or spring/fall/spring) and the intervening summer term at any public Arizona community college or university are no longer considered continuously enrolled.
-These students must meet requirements of the public Arizona community college or university catalog in effect at the time they are readmitted or
+(Note that students are not obligated to enroll and earn course credit during summer terms, but summer enrollment may be used to maintain continuous enrollment status.)
+These students must meet requirements of the public Arizona community college or university catalog in effect at the time they are readmitted or of any single catalog in effect during subsequent terms of continuous enrollment after readmission.
+See examples C and D in the "Continuous Enrollment" table on this page.